RandomArray/zdbackup/README.md

-zbackup
+zdbackup
 ======

 `Warning` Use this software at your own risk.

 ## Overview
-zbackup is a shell script to backup your Website Files and MySQL Databases to Google Drive with [gdrive](https://github.com/prasmussen/gdrive/), a command line utility for interacting with Google Drive.
+zdbackup is a shell script to backup your Website Files and MySQL Databases to Google Drive with [gdrive](https://github.com/prasmussen/gdrive/), a command line utility for interacting with Google Drive.

 1. Creates a folder in Google Drive.
 Eg: `Website Backups - MyWebsiteName.com`
 2. Exports MySQL Database with `mysqldump`